uwrit/r2m2/README.md

 ## Adding Models

-Adding models to the Maturity Models Survey app is straightforward.
+Adding models to the Research Resource Maturity Models Survey app is straightforward.

 1. Add a new `Form` to the [REDCap project](https://rcdev.iths.org/redcap_v9.4.2/Design/online_designer.php?pid=277) to represent the Model you'd like to add.